waiwera/waiwera/README.md

 ```
 docker build -t waiwera . --build-arg "git_user=######" --build-arg "git_pwd=#########" --build-arg "app_dir=/opt/app"
 ```

+Test the image by creating an ephemeral container and running the tests, these may time out given the system they are run on.

 ```
 docker container run --rm -it --user 1000:1000 waiwera:latest python unit_tests.py
 ```